Probation Violation Attorneys Serving Canadian County, Oklahoma

 In theory, probation offers first-time and minor offenders a second chance.
 In the early days of probation, probationers were expected to behave in a morally acceptable fashion in addition to simply obeying the rule of law, and the best probation officers seek to provide moral leadership to help shape probationers’ attitudes and behavior with respect to socio-cultural values.
 Last, probationary periods give guilty parties the opportunity to prove themselves and, possibly, reduce their sentence.

-Kevin Etherington, a criminal-defense attorney out of Guthrie, Oklahoma, lists a few different kinds of probation on this blog, including suspended sentences, deferred adjudications and supervision.
-Regardless of the type of probation, violations of the terms outlined therein can result in some severe penalties.
+Kevin Etherington, a criminal defense attorney out of Guthrie, Oklahoma, lists a few different kinds of probation on this blog, including suspended sentences, deferred adjudications, and supervision.
+Regardless of the type of probation, violations of the terms outlined therein can result in severe penalties.
 Etherington outlines potential penalties as follows:

 When a probationer fails to abide by the rules and conditions set forth by the court the State can move to either revoke a suspended sentence or accelerate a deferred adjudication.
 Often this starts with the state filing an application with the court and an arrest warrant is issued.
 In Oklahoma a defendant has twenty days from the date of arraignment to have a hearing on the merits of his case or the application is dismissed.
 The right to a hearing within twenty days can be waived by the defendant.
 With a suspended sentence a defendant, if revoked, can be sentenced to serve the full amount of time the defendant originally pled to.
 A probationer if accelerated can be sentenced to serve the entire term of incarceration up to the maximum allowed by law even though the deferment period was for less time than the maximum allowed by law.
 Example: Crime carries a maximum of five years.
 Defendant gets two year deferred.
 Upon acceleration the defendant can receive up to five years in jail.